utrechtzouk/utrechtzouk.github.io/about.md

-  Being the driving force behind Utrecht Zouk, she uses her boundless energy teaching regular classes, privates, and at conferences around the world.
+  Being the driving force behind Utrecht Zouk, she uses her boundless energy teaching regular classes, privates, and at congresses around the world.
   <!-- <a href='' class='more'>read more</a> -->
   </p>
 </section>